-After answering many user questions on WordPress support forum, I compiled a comprehensive guide on how to use Tiny Forge WordPress theme and its child themes.
-I hope it will give you a confident start and encourage you to start your own coding journey! ...continue reading How to use Tiny Forge and its child themes: a comprehensive guide
+After answering many user questions on WordPress support forum, I compiled a comprehensive guide on how to use Tiny Framework/Forge WordPress theme and its child themes.
+I hope it will give you a confident start and encourage you to begin your own coding journey! ...continue reading "How to use Tiny Framework and its child themes: a comprehensive guide"

 Many people enjoy using Jetpack's Gallery Carousel lightbox (personally I usually go with: Gallery Carousel Without JetPack), it is indeed very good and stable solution.
 But it has one "week" spot - the carousel Close button ...continue reading "Jetpack Carousel Close Button: Bigger, Brighter, Better!"

 Many people helped me in many ways to produce and support Tiny Framework/Forge theme.
 I would like to thank all donors, supporters, contributors, theme translators, listed on main Tiny Framework page and code authors ...continue reading "Big thanks to Tiny Framework supporters!"

 This is a short guide for Tiny Forge users who want to upgrade their websites to Tiny Framework WordPress theme.

 First I would just try to activate Tiny Framework on your site and see how it looks, perhaps everything will be in a good shape It is pretty safe, because you can always go back to Tiny Forge theme.
 Please note that Tiny Framework requires at least WordPress 4.1.

 The more custom CSS and other custom code you have, the more things you might have to adjust, but in general themes are very similar, so it should not be something too difficult.

 These are the areas that you may need to adjust in the migration process ...continue reading "Tiny Forge to Tiny Framework migration guide"

 9 months in the making, it's like my baby

 - Download Tiny Framework @WordPress.org and give it a spin ðŸ˜‰